afnog/sse/virtualization/ganeti-exercise.md

 Run the following command, substituting the cluster name you added to `/etc/hosts` instead of `cluster1...`:

+	sudo mkdir /root/.ssh
 	sudo gnt-cluster init --vg-name xenvg --enabled-hypervisors=xen-pvm -H xen-pvm:xen_cmd=xl cluster.pcXX.sse.ws.afnog.org

+The `gnt-cluster` command should take a few minutes to complete.

 **Note:** Normally you would use either `xen-hvm` or `kvm` as the hypervisor, instead of `xen-pvm` above.
 In this case we must use `xen-pvm` because we are